drvinceknight/cfm/nbs/chapters/04-matrices/main.md

 matrix * other_matrix
 ```

 However there are other libraries that can be used for linear algebra and in those libraries the `*` does not do matrix multiplication, it does element wise multiplication instead.
-So for clarity it is preffered to use `@` throughout.
+So for clarity it is preferred to use `@` throughout.

 #### I have read that `numpy` is a library for linear algebra?|